 Read more about Mohair South Africa

 For our leather accessories and shoes, we aim to use only leather directly from the meat industry.
-In other words, making good use of a by-product from another industry, thereby minimising waste.
+In other words, making good use of a by-product from another industry, in order to reduce waste.

-Starting from our Autumn Winter 19 collection, we strive to source leather of New Zealand origin for all leather garments.
+Since our Autumn Winter 19 collection, we have sourced our leather fabric from New Zealand for all our leather garments.
 Our justification is that the country is among the frontrunners on regulations when it comes to animal welfare and animal rights.
-More information will follow, once the collection is delivered later this year.

 We are in the process of improving our packaging practices.
 At present day we are in the process of phasing in recycled poly bags and care labels made out of recycled polyester.